A Catholic Statement on Pluralism and Abortion

 "A Catholic Statement on Pluralism and Abortion", alternatively referred to by its pull quote "A Diversity of Opinions Regarding Abortion Exists Among Committed Catholics" or simply "The New York Times ad", was a full-page advertisement placed on October 7, 1984, in The New York Times by Catholics for a Free Choice (CFFC).
-Its publication brought to a head the conflict between the Vatican and those American Catholics who were pro-choice.
-The publicity and controversy which followed its publication helped to make the CFFC an important element of the pro-choice movement.
+Its publication brought to a head the conflict between the Vatican and those American Catholics who were in favor of access to abortion.
+The publicity and controversy which followed its publication helped to make the CFFC an important element of the abortion-rights movement.

 Before mid-1984, a Catholic position paper was signed by about 80 reform-minded theologians and members of religious institutes who were sympathetic to choice in abortion.
 This position paper was used by CFFC as the basis for The New York Times ad.
 CFFC's statement said that the Catholic Church's doctrine condemning abortion as "morally wrong in all instances" was "not the only legitimate Catholic position."
 It said that "a large number" of Catholic theologians considered abortion to be a moral choice in some cases and cited a recent survey which found that only 11% of Catholics believed that abortion was wrong under all circumstances.
 It called for value pluralism and discussion within the Church on the subject.
 More signatures were added, bringing the total to 97 prominent Catholics including theologians, nuns, priests and lay persons.

-The advertisement was intended to help 1984 vice-presidential candidate Geraldine Ferraro, a pro-choice Catholic, to resist the sharp criticism directed at her by Archbishop of New York John Joseph O'Connor during the 1984 U.S. presidential election.
+The advertisement was intended to help 1984 vice-presidential candidate Geraldine Ferraro, a pro-abortion rights Catholic, to resist the sharp criticism directed at her by Archbishop of New York John Joseph O'Connor during the 1984 U.S. presidential election.
 Following the ad's publication, the U.S. Conference of Catholic Bishops denounced it and called it contrary to "the clear and consistent teaching of the church that deliberately chosen abortion is objectively immoral."
 Subsequently, the Vatican pursued recantings by or reprimands of the signers who were directly subject to Church authority, including 24 nuns who became known as the "Vatican 24".
 Some signers recanted their affiliation with CFFC; most were said by their superiors to be in line with Catholic teaching.
-Two nuns resisted, publicly embraced a pro-choice position and eventually left their order.
+Two nuns resisted, publicly embraced a pro-abortion rights position and eventually left their order.